 Gina Carano has been classified by the Unified Women’s MMA Rankings as the third best 145 lb (66 kg.) female fighter in the world.
 Her current MMA record stands at 7 wins and 1 loss.

 After her devastating loss to Cristiane “Cyborg” Santo, a deflated Gina met Academy Award winning director Steven Soderbergh for lunch in San Diego.
 He had seen her fight earlier on CBS and dreamed of building a film around her.
 Immediately he was struck with her presence and intriguing mix of muscular power and eye-catching femininity.
-Inspired, he wrote the role of Mallory Kane specifically for her, although she is nothing like the unsmiling, structured, alpha female character.
+Inspired, he wrote the role of Mallory Kane in Haywire (2011) specifically for her, although she was nothing like the unsmiling, structured, alpha female character.
 Soderbergh assembled an impressive cast.
 Channing Tatum, a huge fan of Gina’s and the MMA, immediately signed on when he learned she was involved in the project.
 Ewan McGregor, having no clue who Gina Carano was, he studied many of her fights on YouTube.
 Initially horrified by the violence of the sport, he met with Gina and was taken with how quiet, gentle and thoughtful she was outside the ring.
-He recalls how he hurt his hand when he accidentally punched Gina in the head during the film’s final climatic fight scene.
+He recalls how he hurt his hand when he accidentally punched her in the head during the film’s final climatic fight scene.
 Gina was completely unaffected by the punch, but worried that she had injured the actor.
 Antonio Banderas found Gina to be beautiful, natural and real and he believed that she had a film career in front of her.
 Michael Fassbender, who Gina now considers a mentor, thought her extraordinary and was impressed with her work ethic.
 Michael Douglas, who topped out the A-list cast, heralded Gina’s self-control.

 Gina Carano is truly a pioneer in Women’s MMA.
 She kicked down barriers and inspired and paved the way for the next wave of female fighters.
 She recently joined the 87Eleven Stunt team, the same team that propelled her to star status with their work on Haywire (2011).
 With film projects like Fast & Furious 6 (2013), In the Blood (2014) and rumors of Wonder Woman flying around, Gina Carano has found her niche in the Action Heroine film market.
 Her newest challenge as an athlete — To cross over into film successfully.